nickshanks347/task-tracker-backend-fastapi/README.md

 4. `ACCESS_TOKEN_EXPIRE_MINUTES` contains the number of minutes the access token is valid for.
 5. `ENABLE_REGISTRATIONS` contains whether or not registrations are enabled.
 6. `ENCRYPT_JSON` contains whether or not JSON files are encrypted.
+7. `RELOAD` contains whether or not the application should reload the Python files on-save (usually only enabled for debugging/development)
+8. `HOST` contains the hostname to bind the application to.
+9. `PORT` contains the port to bind the application to.

 When the application starts, it will use `python-dotenv` to set the environment variables listed above.
 The application then reads the required environment variables and loads them into the application.